-Advantages: The HAM-A has been used in other medical disorders than may affect neurological functioning and somatic function.
+Strengths: The HAM-A has been used in other medical disorders than may affect neurological functioning and somatic function.
 For example, HAM-A scores were correlated with focal loss of grey matter in superior and middle gyri of right frontal lobe in patients with relapsing remitting multiple sclerosis (Lin et al., 2013).
 This suggests it may be of use in monitoring change in time in response to exacerbations of mitochondrial disease.

-Limitations: The scale incorporates both emotional and somatic symptoms of anxiety, and therefore may be elevated by the presence of somatic symptoms associated with mitochondrial disorder.
+Weaknesses: The scale incorporates both emotional and somatic symptoms of anxiety, and therefore may be elevated by the presence of somatic symptoms associated with mitochondrial disorder.
 Adjustment of cut scores may need to be considered for use in this population (Forjaz et al., 2013).

 Espinola-Nadurille M, Colin-Piana R, Ramirez-Bermudez J, Lopez-Gomez M, Flores J, Arrambide G, Corona T. Mental disorders in Mexican patients with multiple sclerosis.
 J Neuropsychiatry Clin Neurosci.
 2010 Winter;22(1):63-9.